The Cooking of India

 These seeds are high in healthful phytochemicals; traditionally, the powder has been used for managing cholesterol, for anti-inflammatory effects, and for lowering blood glucose and decreasing insulin resistance in people with diabetes.
 Cell studies and research using animals have supported these uses.

 Cumin seeds / powder

-Cumin has been used as a digestive aid, antioxidant, an antibacterial and anticancer agent; appears to help protect against cancer, and for blood glucose control.
+Cumin has been used as a digestive aid, antioxidant, an antibacterial and anticancer agent; appears to help protect against cancer, and control blood glucose.

 There are two main forms of cinnamon found in the western world – Ceylon (true) cinnamon and Cassia cinnamon.
 Cassia cinnamon is most commonly found in the west, and is fine for cooking generally.
 However, it contains substances called coumarins, which in theory could cause liver damage if used in large amounts.
-In this case Ceylon cinnamon may be the preferred choice.
+In this case the preferred choice may be Ceylon cinnamon.

 Studies have shown that cinnamon has antioxidant effects; is anti-inflammatory; may lower blood sugar, cholesterol, and triglycerides.
 In an animal study, sodium benzoate, a cinnamon metabolite, was found protective against Parkinson’s disease. http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4357107/

-Used throughout Asia, fennel seeds contain antioxidants and phenolic compounds that are associated with prevention of heart disease, cancer, and inflammation.
+Used in the cooking of India and throughout Asia, fennel seeds contain antioxidants and phenolic compounds that are associated with prevention of heart disease, cancer, and inflammation.
 It may act as a natural antidepressant; and in animal studies, boosted memory.